aivlys7/cse15l-lab-reports/lab1.md

 <p>The working directory is /home/lecture1</p>
 <p>I got a line said that my input directory is a directory.</p>
-<p>It is not an error because it can runs well, however, it is not a good use too, since the command line does not provide useful information.</p>
+<p>It is an error because it shows that the command cat cannot be used toward a directory, since the command line does not work its function.</p>

 `cat` **file**